 May 20, 1916, May 20, 1917, May 20, 1918 – Cyclone Day – Codell, USA

 Tornadoes are still very difficult to predict.
-A tragic example of the absolute unpredictability of storms is the small town of Codell (Kansas) which got hit by a tornado three years in a row on the very same day of the year!
-The first two tornadoes (F2 and F3 respectively) struck in the evenings of May 20 in 1916 and 2017, causing damage that was confined mainly to farm buildings.
+A tragic example of the absolute unpredictability of storms is the small town of Codell (Kansas).
+Tornadoes struck this small American community three years in a row on the very same day of the year!
+The first two Codell tornadoes (F2 and F3 respectively) struck in the evening of May 20th in 1916 and 2017.
+These storms damaged farm buildings in Codell.
 On the same day in 1918 however, the third one arrived as a F4 and wiped out the entire town, leaving behind not only property damage but also 10 people dead.